stabjana/UI-Design-and-Prototyping/README.md

 ## Some UI and UX Design Exercises

 :eye: As a Full Stack Web Development student I did some styling exercises too.
-Including wireframes and prototyping. :eye:
+Including wireframes and prototyping.
+Using mostly Figma :eye: